 Identity and Access Management is the foundation for security risk mitigation, and cloud-based CIAM plays a critical role in helping agencies lock down security, whether those applications are in your data centers or in the cloud.

-Case Study: Directorate of Defense Trade Controls
+Case study: Directorate of Defense Trade Controls

 Over 13,000 external organizations are registered with DDTC as manufacturers, exporters, and brokers for defense services and defense articles.
 These organizations submit license applications to allow exports and temporary imports of munitions and technical data on the U.S. Munitions List.
 Before migrating to the cloud, DDTC struggled to figure out how to manage CIAM for so many collaborators.
-The cloud-enabled DDTC to deliver CIAM in a fraction of the time it would take if they were to build a solution from scratch.
+The cloud enabled DDTC to deliver CIAM in a fraction of the time it would take if they were to build a solution from scratch.

 Key benefits of the project included:

-• The consolidation of eight legacy identity databases into one for all CIAM needs
+- The consolidation of eight legacy Identity databases into one for all CIAM needs

-• A 360-degree-view of user activity across all applications and an understanding of exactly who sees what information
+- A 360-degree-view of user activity across all applications and an understanding of exactly who sees what information

 - Significantly better security while delivering a seamless experience for license applicants

 Beyond FedRAMP, Okta takes a comprehensive approach to securing its own infrastructure that spans its hiring practices, architecture, data center operations, and software development.
 It employs SOC 2 Type I and Type II processes to successfully audit its operational and security processes.
 It has achieved Cloud Security Alliance (CSA) Security, Trust, & Assurance Registry (STAR) Level 2 Attestation.
-Its ISO 27001:2013, ISO 27018:2014 certifications, and HIPAA Compliant Service attest to Okta’s commitment to provide a secure service to its customers and to secure PII in the cloud.
+Its ISO 27001:2013, ISO 27018:2014 certifications, and HIPAA Compliant Service attest to Okta’s commitment to providing a secure service to its customers and to securing PII in the cloud.

 Modern CIAM with Okta Identity Cloud

 Okta’s simple-to-use APIs and out-of-the-box tools enable developers to create seamless experiences while giving IT and security teams a central place to manage security policies.
-Okta’s API Products serve as identity building blocks for any agency’s mobile or web applications, providing three core services to accelerate digital transformation:
+Okta’s API Products serve as Identity building blocks for any agency’s mobile or web applications, providing three core services to accelerate digital transformation:

-• Embeddable Authentication: Okta’s prebuilt UI widgets let you create frictionless and secure user experiences with common user flows such as login, registration, and password reset, or build completely customized experiences with Okta’s APIs.
+- Embeddable Authentication: Okta’s prebuilt UI widgets let you create frictionless and secure user experiences with common user flows such as login, registration, and password reset, or build completely customized experiences with Okta’s APIs.

-• Embeddable Authorization: You can control which APIs your users and developers can access using Okta’s API Access Management.
+- Embeddable Authorization: You can control which APIs your users and developers can access using Okta’s API Access Management.
 You can also customize claims and scopes, as well as insert external attributes using Okta’s token extensibility.

 - User and Policy Management: Okta lets you manage users and security policies programmatically via APIs or from a user-friendly admin console.
 You can also create single sign-on (SSO) experiences and manage the user lifecycle with automated onboarding and offboarding.